About the Philadelphia Courts, First Judicial District of Pennsylvania

 The twenty-seven judge MUNICIPAL COURT is a limited jurisdiction court of record.
 The Municipal Court is led by a President Judge and is organized into three divisions; Criminal, Civil and Traffic.
 The Criminal Division is responsible for trying adult criminal cases carrying a maximum sentence of incarceration of five (5) years or less.
 Municipal Court also has initial jurisdiction in processing every criminal arrest in Philadelphia and conducts misdemeanor trials and preliminary hearings for all felony cases.
 The Civil Division is the jurisdiction for civil cases where the amount in controversy is $12,000 or less for Small Claims; unlimited dollar amount for Landlord and Tenant Cases and $15,000 in real estate and school tax cases.
 Because defendants do not have the right to a jury trial in Municipal Court, cases may be appealed to the Court of Common Pleas for a trial de novo.

-In June 2013, the Pennsylvania General Assembly abolished the Philadelphia Traffic Court and transferred jurisdiction for moving violations of the Pennsylvania Vehicle Code to the Municipal Court.
-Moving violations are now adjudicated in the Municipal Court's Traffic Division, which continues to be overseen by Common Pleas Judge Gary S. Glazer as the Supreme Court's Administrative Judge for reforming the operations of the former Traffic Court.
+In June, 2013, the Pennsylvania General Assembly abolished the Philadelphia Traffic Court and transferred jurisdiction for moving violations of the Pennsylvania Motor Vehicle Code to the Municipal Court.
+Moving violations are now adjudicated in the Municipal Court's Traffic Division.
+The Honorable Joffie C. Pittman, III was appointed by the Pennsylvania Supreme Court to serve as the Administrative Judge of the Traffic Division.